Image

 Principal Investigator

-Improving productive uses of electricity in Ethiopia: agriculture and clean cooking
+Improving productive uses of electricity in Ethiopia’s agriculture

-Electricity has potential direct benefits through ‘productive uses’ that enhance income, value, or welfare.
-Rural electrification may have particular benefits for farm income and productivity by enabling irrigation, cold storage, post-harvest processing etc. It can also help strengthen resilience to drought when used to run irrigation pumps.
+Electricity has potential direct benefits for farm income and productivity by enabling irrigation, cold storage, post-harvest processing, etc. It can also help strengthen resilience to drought when used to run irrigation pumps.

 Despite these potential benefits, electricity use in Ethiopia’s agricultural sector has been limited, though irrigated agriculture has made some headway in the last decade.

 The energy investment needs and options to support the development of irrigated agriculture in Ethiopia remain largely unknown.
 Energy planning studies have not explicitly assessed the energy demand for expanding irrigated agriculture.
-Existing irrigation suitability maps in the country are mainly based on land and water availability and proximities to markets, wherein energy has not been specifically included.
-Moreover, there is a need to assess the specific technology solutions for productive uses of energy in agriculture.
+Existing irrigation suitability maps in the country are mainly based on land and water availability and proximities to markets; wherein energy has not been specifically included.

 Research overview and objectives